 Here are some things to think about:

-- Insulation: protect your house from the elements and spend less on cooling
+- Insulation: protect your house from the elements and spend less on heating and cooling

-- Draught proofing: Seal up gaps and cracks to minimise heat entering your home
+- Draught proofing: Seal up gaps and cracks to minimise hot air entering your home in summer and cold air entering in winter

 - Windows: consider curtains, glazing treatments, coverings and more